albertywu/matchjs/README.md

 ---

 #### problems with [ES6 switch statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)
-- it not an expression, and cannot be assigned to a variable
+- is not an expression, and cannot be assigned to a variable
 - as a consequence, the semantics encourage side effects
 - case fall-through is error-prone
-- does not require all possible states to be handled (what if user forgets a default case?)
+- does not require that case statements cover the entire domain of possible expression values (leaky)
-- case statements conditions lack flexibility of a function predicate (does a strict equality comparison literals)
+- case statements conditions lack flexibility of a function predicate (does a strict equality comparison with literals)

 ---